-It is known that it is NP-Hard to approximate the BMCP problem to any factor better than 1 - 1/e [15].
+It is known that it is NP-Hard to approximate the BMCP problem to any factor better than 1 - 1/e [17].
 Therefore, Lemma 1 indicates that the same statement holds for the PTM problem.
 Hence, we have proved the first part of Theorem 1.
-To prove the second part, we leverage an algorithm in literature that is used for solving the BMCP.
-Specifically, the work in [15] has shown that a modification of the well-known greedy algorithm yields an (1-1/e)-approximate solution to BMCP (matching the best possible factor).
-When applied to the PTM problem for T = 1, this algorithm enumerates all subsets of nodes with cardinality 3, that have total cost at most B. It completes each subset to a candidate solution in a greedy fashion.
+To prove the second part, we leverage an algorithm in the literature that is used for solving the BMCP.
+Specifically, the work in [17] has shown that a modification of the well-known greedy algorithm yields a (1-1/e)approximate solution to BMCP (matching the best possible factor).
+When applied to the PTM problem for T=1, this algorithm enumerates all subsets of nodes with cardinality 3, that have total cost at most B. It completes each subset to a candidate solution in a greedy fashion.
 Specifically, it iteratively upgrades the node with the highest ratio of the traffic that becomes programmable over upgrading cost.
-Another set of candidate solutions consists of all subsets of nodes with cardinality less than 3, which have total cost at most B. The algorithm will output the candidate solution that achieves the highest programmable traffic volume.
-The pseudocode of the algorithm is presented in Algorithm 1, and described in the sequel.
+Another set of candidate solutions consists of all subsets of nodes with cardinality less than 3, which have total cost at most B. The algorithm will output the candidate solution